Integrable Deformations of Sigma Models: Current-current deformations of the WZW model

 Furthermore, the deformed B-field is closed.
 Therefore, in this limit the isotropic current-current deformation of the $\grp{SL}(2,\Real)$ WZW model becomes the T-dual of the split inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM up to a closed term.

 This observation has an algebraic interpretation.
-Recall that both the split inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM and the isotropic current-current deformation of the $\grp{SL}(2,\Real)$ WZW model can be found from the $\mathcal{E}$-model~\eqref{eq:doubact} on the real double $\alg{sl}(2,\Real) \oplus \alg{sl}(2,\Real)$.
-This is achieved by integrating out the degrees of freedom associated to different Lagrangian subalgebras.
+Recall that both the split inhomogeneous YB deformation of the $\grp{SL}(2,\Real)$ PCM and the isotropic current-current deformation of the $\grp{SL}(2,\Real)$ WZW model follow from the $\mathcal{E}$-model~\eqref{eq:doubact} on the real double $\alg{sl}(2,\Real) \oplus \alg{sl}(2,\Real)$.
+They are found by integrating out the degrees of freedom associated to different Lagrangian subalgebras.
 Taking